New All-Mahogany Guitars Now Available from Taylor Guitar -

 A black pickguard adds a bold visual counterpoint to the mahogany tops (spruce- and cedar-top models will retain the faux tortoise shell version).
 Other new appointments include ivoroid binding, an ivoroid rosette, and an ivoroid Century fretboard inlay design that comes from the same family as the 700 Series Heritage Diamonds inlay motif.

 Like Taylor has done with the launch of new Grand Orchestra models, the mahogany-top 500s debuted with 100 First Edition models for each body shape.
 Premium features include an additional Century peghead inlay, CV bracing, and a custom First Edition label and case plate.
 Once the guitar is registered, the owner will receive a custom First Edition guitar strap, a numbered certificate of authenticity, and a special commemorative booklet.
 After the First Editions are produced, the models will officially join the 500 Series.
 To sample an all-mahogany guitar, visit your local Taylor dealer.

-In celebration of Taylor Guitars' 40th anniversary, one lucky fan will have his dream custom guitar built for free!
+In celebration of Taylor Guitars' 40th anniversary, one lucky fan will have his or her dream custom guitar built for...

 The Taylor Guitars Road Show has returned with a new season of in-store events, promising to enthrall fans with the...

 Taylor Guitars has unveiled its 2014 Spring Limited Editions, offering players a fresh acoustic voice and premium appointments.
 This year's...

 Taylor Guitars has added to its popular 100 Series with the 150e, a 12-string Dreadnought guitar.
 Exclusive to the EU...